amyslaybaugh/election-analysis/README.md

 *The winner was Diana DeGette with 73.8% of the vote and 272,892 number of votes.

-## Election-Audit Summary
+### Election-Audit Summary
 Going forward this script can be used on future elections with only a few modifications.
-    The file_to_load path may need to be adjusted for the new dataset. (lines 6 & 8) The candidate_name list number and the county_name list number may need to be changed depending on the configuration of the columns of the new dataset. (lines       46 & 49)
+    (lines 6 & 8) The file_to_load path may need to be adjusted for the new dataset.
+    (lines 46 & 49)The candidate_name list number and the county_name list number may need to be changed depending on the configuration of the columns of the new dataset.
 -